Stochastic Gradient Descent for Nonparametric Additive Regression

-\paragraph*{Growing $p$} In the context of growing $p$, we continue to utilize the regression function \eqref{sim}.
-We generate $\bX$ from a uniform distribution over $[0,1]^p$ and $\varepsilon$ from a uniform distribution over $[-0.02, 0.02]$.
-We select parameters according to Theorem \ref{theorem:l2loss}.
+To examine how the MSE depends on $p$, we select parameters according to Theorem \ref{theorem:l2loss} and continue to use the regression function \eqref{sim}.
+The covariates $ \bX $ are generated from a uniform distribution over $ [0,1]^p $, and the noise $ \varepsilon $ is drawn from a uniform distribution over $ [-0.02, 0.02] $.
 We set $A_2 = 5A_1 $, $ A_1=1$, and $B=0.5$ across all three cases corresponding to $p=5$, $ 30 $, and $80$.

 Figure \ref{Fig:growing_p}(a) shows the convergence rate in terms of the sample size $ n $.
 The convergence exhibits three distinct behaviors, each corresponding to the three stages of training.
 In the first stage, the MSE remains unchanged due to the absence of updates to $ \hat f_i $.
-This is followed by a transient phase, where moderate learning occurs, marking the second stage.
+This is followed by the second stage, a transitional period during which moderate learning occurs.
+For clarity, vertical dotted lines are used to indicate the second stage for $p = 80$, which spans from $n = 161$ to $n = 239$.
 Ultimately, in the third stage, the MSE attains minimax optimal convergence with respect to $ n $.
 Figure \ref{Fig:growing_p}(b) provides the convergence rate in terms of the dimension $p$.
 We select $p$ from the range $\{29,32,35,\dots,71\}$ and evaluate the MSE at $n = 10^5$.
 It is seen that the MSE convergence is close to minimax optimal in terms of $p$.